zeinabhalim/Jet-MLClassifier-QCD/README.md

-# Quark–Gluon Jet Binary Classification Project
+# QCD Matter Tomography: Jet Classification & Critical Point Detection

  Quark- and gluon-initiated jets exhibit subtle differences arising from Quantum Chromodynamics (QCD) color factors.
 As the gluons carry a larger color charge ( \( C_A = 3 \) ) than quarks ( \( C_F = 4/3 \) ) therefore gluon jets radiate more intensely.
 This enhanced radiation leads to broader jets with higher particle multiplicity and variations in jet substructure observables such as: